applied-systems-biology/jipipe-website/content/tutorials/basic/adding-nodes-saving/step6.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-... and then selecting one of the top two options “Update cash” or “Cache intermediate results”.
+... and then selecting one of the top two options `Update cache` or `Cache intermediate results`.